Wellclose Square: Notable persons

 The scientist and mystic Emanuel Swedenborg (1688–1772) lived in the square during the last year of his life.
 When Swedenborg came from Sweden to London in 1710, he attended the Swedish church in Princes Square, which used to be located to the east of Wellclose Square.
 The area is now called Swedenborg Gardens, and the tower block overlooking Wellclose Square is called Stockholm House.
 Swedenborg arrived in the same year as the Ulrika Eleonora Church was built in Princes Square.
 He was buried there.
 It closed in 1910, and in 1912/13 his remains were transferred to Uppsala Cathedral in Sweden.
 The church was demolished in 1921.

 Hayyim Samuel Jacob Falk (1708–1782), a Rabbi and Kabbalist, moved to Wellclose Square in 1742 after narrowly escaping being burnt at the stake by the authorities in Westphalia who charged him with sorcery.
 He was known as the "Baal Shem of London" because of his reputation as a practical Kabbalist who worked miracles and appeared to have magical powers.

 Thomas Day (1748–1789) was born in Wellclose Square.
 He was a poet who wrote, with John Bicknell, The Dying Negro about the death of a runaway slave.
 Later he wrote The History of Sandford and Merton (1783).

 John Thomas Quekett (1815 - 1861) was a pioneering histologist.
 His brother Edwin lived at 50 Wellclose Square.
 John moved in with his brother.
 In 1839 John founded the Royal Microscopical Society.
 He was conservator of the Hunterian Museum until his death.
 Dr Nathaniel Bagshaw Ward (1791 - 1868) invented the terrarium (a dry version of an aquarium).
 He invented it about 1829, because his ferns were being poisoned by the London air.
 It also went by the name Wardian case.

 Starting in 1857, William Smith and Charles Eaton made lead-cast forgeries of antiquities.
 The letters were meaningless jumbles, which made them easy to detect as forgeries.
 A dealer in the City Road bought many of these Shadwell forgeries.
 Eaton died in 1879 in Wellclose Square.

 Notable places

 Wellclose prison cell wall, with graffiti dated 1757, preserved at the Museum of London.

 There are unusual bollards on Ensign Street, with the mark "RBT".
 The initials stand for "Royal Brunswick Theatre".
 The Royalty was built there in 1787 by John Palmer.

 John Braham (1774–1856) sang at the Royalty in the same year that it opened, at the age of 14.
 It was burnt down in 1828.
 The "Royal Brunswick" was built in its place in 1828.
 It collapsed almost as soon as it had been built, on 28 February 1828.

 The Neptune Street Prison became familiarly known in the district as 'The Sly House'.
 Also known as Wellclose prison, its remaining structures have now been preserved inside the Museum of London, where one can see the names of prisoners, scratched on the wooden wall panels by prisoners using pine cones.

+St Paul’s Whitechapel Church of England Primary School was opened in 1870.